janerose-njogu/eon-collective-docs-theme/docs/development.rst

 ===========

-For local development you need a system with Node v18.x, Python3, and Git.
+For local development you need to install Node v18.x, Python3, and Git.

-It is strongly recommended to use a Python virtual environment (`venv`_).
+It is strongly recommended to use a Python virtual environment.

 The build process derives the version from repository data, so it's necessary to clone the repository and not just download a single snapshot.

 Mac or Linux
 ============

-These steps require having ``make`` installed.
+You should have ``make`` installed.

 If the first command below produces an error, you can follow the steps below in the Windows section.

-Start with ``make``
+Start with running the ``make`` command in the terminal.
+This will show all the tasks that are available using that ``make`` command.

 .. code-block:: shell

    # show all available tasks
    make

+Follow the steps highlighted in your terminal.
-Install requirements and fulfill Python and Node demands (repeatable)
+These steps will ensure that you have installed the requirements and fulfilled Python and Node demands.

 .. code-block:: text